-Stephen noted that there is an opportunity to feed into the CEOS Chair and SIT Chair interventions for GEO Plenary.
+Stephen noted that there is an opportunity to feed into the CEOS interventions for GEO Plenary.

 UN Sustainable Development Goals Approach and Process

 Alex Held (CSIRO) reviewed the background of the UN Sustainable Development Goals (SDGs), and the current status of CEOS support.